Scottie-Houghton/reading-notes/class6.md

 * They can contain letters and digits
 * They are case sensitive
 * Reserved words cannot be used as names
+* Camel case is the industry standard (ex: camelCase)

+## The Assignment Operator

+In JavaScript, `=` is not what we thing of in math as "equal to;" it is known as an assignment operator.
+If you declare a variable, but don't use the assignment operator and give it a value, the variable is `undefined`.
+As you can see in the following example, the first variable is `undefined` and the one has a value of 10: